The post The Genetec Cloudrunner’s Revolutionary Mapping: Transforming ANPR Investigations Through Geographic Intelligence appeared first on Nextro.

 The post Navigating the Future of Security: Nextro’s Summary of Top Physical Security Trends for 2025 – from the Genetec Report appeared first on Nextro.

-Nextro Achieves Fortinet SD-WAN Specialisation
+]]>The post Nextro Achieves Fortinet SD-WAN Specialisation appeared first on Nextro.

-The Fortinet Secure SD-WAN Specialisation solidifies Nextro’s position as a leader in secure networking solutions.
+]]>The Fortinet Secure SD-WAN Specialisation solidifies Nextro’s position as a leader in secure networking solutions.

 Auckland, New Zealand, 5 March 2025 – Nextro, the New Zealand-headquartered network, cybersecurity and physical security provider, today announced that it has proudly achieved Fortinet’s Secure SD-WAN Specialisation, demonstrating its commitment to delivering advanced and secure networking solutions to businesses across New Zealand and Australia.